Amutheezan/amutheezan.github.io/_posts/2017-12-16-distributedsearch.md

 ##### UDP Sockets

-We tried 50 sample queries in three selected nodes and get the minimum, maximum, average, and standard deviation for hops, latency, node degree, and message per node in different cases (1. all nodes are running, 2. one node is gracefully departed, 3. .
+We tried 50 sample queries in three selected nodes and get the minimum, maximum, average, and standard deviation for hops, latency, node degree, and message per node in different cases (1. all nodes are running, 2. one node is gracefully departed, 3. two nodes are gracefully departed).
 Nodes are using UDP sockets for communicating between them.
 At the end of each case, we gracefully leave one node and continue with the next iteration.
 And we obtained the following results

 ![](https://lh5.googleusercontent.com/W8igfNHPirsNIT-T2LjN4pZ2R-lka_sWaGJqXM4s33bwIb0-zxwsyUZYSIc5Qd89AQve8eCgoFR6NPuzjNbhscuKV4imw8emVyaXyq631u11vyS0Ho69PS9zKETA8LxBJgd-LiIF "Chart")![](https://lh6.googleusercontent.com/8J6JxdKQoxIraRS5Lu1cYhY9TB9lTYB8EH0eMnkHrCc7zq1AkXv5e8B1T_YrL6i95CNK36pKrpzF7C_XJZPzn_ohARgSmzd4cXFao7NRvpEi0eDruf8LUCc7TpRRgYkE5DUj6Syi "Chart")